VerifyTests/Verify/readme.source.md

  * [ReSharper test runner support](https://plugins.jetbrains.com/plugin/17241-verify-support)
  * [Rider test runner support](https://plugins.jetbrains.com/plugin/17240-verify-support)
  * [Via the clipboard](/docs/clipboard.md).
- * Manually making the change in the launch diff tool.
+ * Manually making the change in the [launched diff tool](https://github.com/VerifyTests/DiffEngine#supported-tools).
 Either with a copy paste, or some tools have commands to automate this via a shortcut or a button.
  * Manually on the file system.
 By renaming the `.received.` file to `.verified.`.
 This can be automated via a scripted to bulk accept all (pr mayching a patter) `.received.` files.